 A pre-tour briefing is held the day prior to departure.
 Details will be forwarded with your booking confirmation.

 Day 1 – Ship Cove to Furneaux Lodge, Endeavour Inlet via Motuara Island

 We collect you from your accommodation in Picton this morning, introduce you to your Wilderness Guide and then depart on the boat trip to Motuara Island for a tour en route to Ship Cove.
 Learn about the fascinating marine life of this area along the way and, if we are lucky, see dolphins as well!
 Enjoy a short walk on Motuara Island Bird Sanctuary to the lookout – this affords spectacular 360 degree views of the Marlborough Sounds – and encounter many of New Zealand’s endangered bird species including the South Island Saddleback (Tieke).

 Arrive late morning at Ship Cove to begin the Queen Charlotte Track.
 This scenic and historic reserve was a favourite anchorage for Captain Cook during his explorations in the 1770s as well as being a site of significance for local Maori.
 Bush is mainly a mixture of stunning podocarp and beech forest with punga ferns and other New Zealand native foliage.
 This day is regarded as the premier section of the Queen Charlotte Track.
 Your walk concludes at Furneaux Lodge where you will enjoy a private dining experience and the very best ensuite units.
 NB.
-The visit to Motuara Island is weather dependent – as there are no toilets or shelter on the island.
+The visit to Motuara Island is weather dependent – there is no shelter on the island (nor a toilet).

 Day 2 – Endeavour Inlet to Camp Bay/Mahana Lodge